netMedi/secret_tool/README.md

 There are a couple of automated ways to update secret_tool.

-1. The latest development version:
+1. The latest revision of main:

 ```sh
   # latest revision of main branch